 - Documentation showing your loved one’s current wage rate and their projected compensation for the remainder of their career;

-- Testimonies from expert witnesses, parties whose professional knowledge enables them to talk about an accident and injury without having witnessed it firsthand.
-This can include a doctor, a mechanic, an engineer, or any other professional whose experience is deemed relevant to the claim;
+- Testimony from expert witnesses, including scientists, engineers, medical doctors or others, whose professional knowledge enables them to talk about an accident and injury without having witnessed it firsthand;

-- Documentation showing your own emotional trauma following the death and how it has affected your life; and
+- Documentation showing the loss of your relationship following the death and how it has affected your life and;

 - Documentation showing your loved one’s role in your family as a spouse, parent, and provider.

-Work with an Experienced Wrongful Death Lawyer in Los Angeles
+Work with an Experienced Wrongful Death Attorney in Los Angeles